-Texas police to demand Tesla crash data as Musk denies autopilot use
+Texas police to demand Tesla crash data as Musk denies Autopilot use

 ‘SHOULDN’T BE A DEATH RISK’

-The crash occurred amid increased scrutiny of Tesla’s semi-automated Autopilot driving system.
-Autopilot was operating in at least three Tesla vehicles involved in fatal U.S. crashes since 2016.
+Tesla’s Autopilot system, which was operating in at least three Tesla vehicles involved in fatal U.S. crashes since 2016, has come under increasing scrutiny.

-Last month, the NHTSA told Reuters it had opened 27 special investigations into crashes of Tesla vehicles, 23 of which remain active, in crashes believed to have been tied to Autopilot use.
+NHTSA told Reuters last month it had opened 27 special investigations into crashes of Tesla vehicles, 23 of which remain active, in crashes believed to have been tied to Autopilot use.

 Tesla did not respond to a request for comment.
-Its shares closed down 3.4% Monday before picking up 1.5% in after hours trading.
+Its shares closed down 3.4% Monday before picking up 1.5% in after hours trading following Musk’s tweet.

-Tesla advises drivers to keep their hands on the steering wheel and pay attention while using Autopilot.
-However, some Tesla drivers say they are able to avoid putting their hands on the wheel for extended periods when using Autopilot.

 Senator Richard Blumenthal, a Democrat, wrote on Twitter that “using Tesla’s driverless system — or any other — shouldn’t be a death risk.
 Advancements in driving technology must first & foremost be safe.”

-The NTSB, which makes safety recommendations but cannot compel recalls, said it would send two people to conduct a safety investigation into the Texas crash focusing “on the vehicle’s operation and the post-crash fire.”
+The NTSB, which makes safety recommendations but cannot compel recalls, said its investigation into the Texas crash would focus “on the vehicle’s operation and the post-crash fire.”

-The NTSB has criticized NHTSA’s approach to oversight of automated vehicles as “misguided, because it essentially relies on waiting for problems to occur rather than addressing safety issues proactively.”
-It added NHTSA has “taken a nonregulatory approach to automated vehicle safety.”
+Fire officials said it took four hours to completely extinguish the fire because of the car’s lithium ion battery.

 Reporting by David Shepardson and Hyunjoo JinEditing by Richard Chang, Nick Zieminski, Jonathan Oatis, Karishma Singh and Jane Wardell